michailtam/warehouse_robot/README.md

 # Warehouse Robot Project in ROS2 Jazzy
 This is a ROS project where a robot navigates in a warehouse and avoids collisions with obstacles and workers.
-The software was developed on an Ubuntu **24.04.2 LTS (noble)** system in **Visual Studio Code**.
-The programming used was **Python**, because the language provides flexibility, is easy to handle and there are plenty libraries available which reduces the development time.
+The software was developed on an Ubuntu **24.04.2 LTS (noble)** system in **Visual Studio Code** and programmed in **Python**.

 ## Installation
 In order to run the application you have to install **ROS2 Jazzy** and some requiered packages for ROS2.
 To install ROS2 you can follow these [installation instructions](https://docs.ros.org/en/jazzy/Installation.html).
 I also, recommend to install the [Terminator](https://innovativeinnovation.github.io/ubuntu-setup/terminals/terminator.html).